-Licences and location
+Licenses and location

-In Scotland, instead of a formal licence, permissions are required from four organisations before setting up a fish farming site; Planning Permission from the local Planning Authority, a Marine licence from Marine Scotland; an environmental licence from the Scotlish Environment Protection Agency (SEPA) and an Aquaculture Production Business authorisation, also from Marine Scotland.
+In Scotland, instead of a formal license, permissions are required from four organisations before setting up a fish farming site; Planning Permission from the local Planning Authority, a Marine license from Marine Scotland; an environmental license from the Scotlish Environment Protection Agency (SEPA) and an Aquaculture Production Business authorisation, also from Marine Scotland.
 The Maximum Allowed Biomass (MAB) for individual sites is determined based on an assessment of environmental concerns, including the carrying capacity of the local marine environment to be able to accommodate the fish farm.
 During 2019 SEPA introduced a new regulatory framework for the licensing of marine fish farms in Scotland.
 This included new limits on the spatial extent of the impact mixing zone around farms, the use of more accurate modelling tools and more enhanced environmental monitoring.
-MAB is not uniform and varies depending on the site characteristics and location.
-The combination of the new standard, the more accurate model and enhanced monitoring may allow for the approval of larger farms than would have been traditionally approved previously (i.e. >2,500 tonnes) provided they are appropriately sited in sustainable locations.
+MAB is not uniform and varies depending on site characteristics and location.
+The combination of the new standard, the more accurate model and enhanced monitoring has enabled the approval of larger farms than would not previously have been approved (i.e. >2,500 tonnes) provided they are appropriately sited in sustainable locations.
+Mowi Scotland now has four of these larger MAB farms and others in process of application.

 The Crown Estate owns and manages most of the seabed around the UK out to a distance of 12 nautical miles.
 Anyone who develops or operates in UK territorial waters is doing so on Crown Estate property.
 Because of this, you have to apply for a lease from The Crown Estate and pay rent to install and operate your farm on the seabed.
-Most existing licences are automatically renewed at the end of their lease period.
-A Crown Estate lease is generally granted for a period of 25-year period and is dependent on securing Planning Permission.
+Most existing licenses are automatically renewed at the end of their lease period.
+A Crown Estate lease is generally granted for a 25-year period and is dependent on securing planning permission.

-The environmental licence from SEPA can be reviewed and MAB reduced in the event of non-compliance with environmental standards and potentially revoked in cases of significant and long-term non-compliance.
+The environmental license from SEPA can be reviewed and MAB reduced in the event of non-compliance with environmental standards and potentially revoked in cases of significant and long-term non-compliance.

-New site applications can take 6 months for planning permission to be granted with the determination period for applications for the environmental licence being 4 months however both can take significantly longer.
+New site applications can take 6 months for planning permission to be granted with the determination period for applications for the environmental license being 4 months, however both can take significantly longer.
 Expansion of existing facilities, subject to environmental suitability is the most efficient route in terms of cost and time; new sites will take a greater amount of time and will be subject to an Environmental Impact Assessment (EIA) in order to secure planning permission.

-The environmental licence is charged annually, calculated according to 3 elements; activity and environmental components, and a compliance factor.
+The environmental license charge is charged annually, calculated according to 3 elements; activity and environmental components, and a compliance factor.
 The annual charge can in some cases be >15,000 GBP.
 Standing rent is levied by the Crown Estate on the basis of production levels: GBP 27.50 per tonne harvested for Mainland sites; GBP 24.75 per tonne for Western Isles sites; GBP 1,000 annual charge if a site is not in production for 4 consecutive years followed by a GBP 2,000 annual charge if the site is dormant for a further 2 years.
 A 100% increase to the dormancy charge then applies every second year a site remains inactive to encourage the use of dormant sites.
-Planning permission applications are also charged at GBP 183 per 0.1 hectare of farm surface area and GBP 63 per 0.1 hectare of sea bed while the SEPA licence application fee is GBP 4,202 for a new site.
+Planning permission applications are also charged at GBP 183 per 0.1 hectare of farm surface area and GBP 63 per 0.1 hectare of sea bed while the SEPA license application fee is GBP 4,202 for a new site.